 - The history of community organizing and leadership development in the borderlands

-Successful applicants will spend 10 weeks in the El Paso/Las Cruces/Ciudad Juárez region during the summer (May 21-July 28, 2018).
+Successful applicants will spend 10 weeks in the El Paso/Las Cruces/Ciudad Juárez region during the summer (May 20 to July 27, 2019).
 Positions are fully funded by the NSF.
 Students will receive a stipend of $5000 and meal expenses.
 In addition, students traveling from outside the region will receive accommodation and $500 towards their travel expenses.
 We will also have several excursions, including a one-week intensive field-trip through the Arizona/Sonora borderlands.